 - Remaining transparent about problems as they arise with sponsors and stakeholders

-- Directly addressing conflict as they arise
+- Directly addressing conflicts as they arise

 - Redirecting focus back to the client or stakeholder whenever necessary